-For 2023, each Named Executive Officer was eligible to receive a target annual bonus pursuant to the STIP of the following percentage of such Named Executive Officer's base salary if all performance targets were met or exceeded: (i) 125% for Mrs. Long and (ii) 50% for Messrs.
-Tanner and Laudermilch.
-In lieu of paying any portion of these bonuses in cash, we made two PSU grants to each of our Named Executive Officers.
-The first grant of PSUs, representing 50% of the target annual bonus, was made to Mrs. Long in March 2023, Mr. Tanner in July 2023 and Mr. Laudermilch in May 2023.
-In November 2023, each Named Executive Officer received the second grant, representing the remaining 50% of the target annual bonus.
-The grant date values of these PSUs are reported in the Stock Awards column of the Summary Compensation Table.
+For the year ended December 31, 2024, each Named Executive Officer was eligible to receive a target annual bonus pursuant to the STIP of the following percentage of such Named Executive Officer's base salary if all performance targets were met or exceeded: (i) 50% for Mr. McAleenan, (ii) 50% for Mr. Tanner, and (iii) 125% for Mrs. Long.
+The STIP bonus was to be delivered 50% in the form of PSUs and

+50% in the form of cash.
+The first grant of PSUs, representing 50% of the target annual bonus, was made to each Named Executive Officer in April 2024 (the "First STIP Tranche").
+In lieu of paying the cash portion of the 2024 STIP bonus (the "Second STIP Tranche"), in February 2025, the board approved an additional grant of PSUs to each of our Named Executive Officers, to satisfy the Second STIP Tranche after giving affect to the achievement of the 2024 performance targets.
+The grant date values of the First STIP Tranche PSUs are reported in the Stock Awards column of the Summary Compensation Table and the estimated cash value of the Second STIP Tranche is reported in the Non-Equity Inventive Plans Compensation column of the Summary Compensation Table.

-The actual number of PSUs granted to each of the Named Executive Officers in lieu of their annual bonuses and the value of such PSUs for service in 2023 were as follows:
+The actual number of PSUs granted in 2024 for the First STIP Tranche to each of the Named Executive Officers and the value of such PSUs for service in 2024 were as follows:

-Named Executive Officer Number of PSUs Granted Value of PSUs as of 12/31/2023 (1)
+Named Executive Officer Number of PSUs Granted in 2024 for First STIP Tranche Value of PSUs as of 12/31/2024 (1)

-Amanda Long 333,141 \$ 712,922
+Kevin McAleenan 41,359 \$ 184,048

-Ted Tanner 59,996 \$ 128,391
+Ted Tanner 54,421 242,173

-Norm Laudermilch (2) 69,403 \$ 148,522
+Amanda Long 152,439 678,354

-(1) Calculated by multiplying the number of PSUs that have not vested by the closing price of the Company's common stock as reported on the NYSE on December 29, 2023 of \$2.14.
+(1) Calculated by multiplying the number of PSUs that have not vested by the closing price of the Company's common stock as reported on the NYSE on December 31, 2024 of \$4.45.